shantanubhadoria/go-sleeping-barber/README.markdown

     $ go get github.com/shantanubhadoria/go-sleeping-barber/barbershop

 ## Running the code
-The module supports multiple barbers, the cli only demonstrates single barber version of the algorithm.
-The exact time between arrivals time is (pseudo-)randomised but averages around the specified arrival time.
+The module supports multiple barbers, the cli only demonstrates the single barber version of the algorithm.
+The exact time between arrivals is (pseudo-)randomised but averages around the specified arrival time.

 Run the cli without any parameters to see usage details